• Skip to primary navigation

 TurboTax vs. H&R Block

-Both H&R Block and TurboTax offer audit support guidance, live tax support from trained tax professionals, and a free version perfect for easy filers.
+Both H&R Block and TurboTax offer audit support guidance, expert tax support from trained tax professionals, and a free version perfect for easy filers.

-H&R Block’s free version is significantly superior, however, since it lets you file with W2, Social Security, Unemployment Income and a variety of other credits and deductions.
+H&R Block’s free version is significantly superior, however, since it lets you file with W-2, Social Security income, unemployment income and a variety of other credits and deductions.

 Paid versions of H&R Block flow similarly to those of TurboTax.